Grant Information & Application

 - Have a direct and meaningful impact on a significant number of people

-- When possible, involve community partnerships when granting funds with a goal to maximize and leverage PCCF investments
+- When possible, involve community partnerships and maximize and leverage PCCF investments

 - Strive to fund programs /services that the PCCF determines are not being offered by other foundations, community groups, etc. (avoid duplication)

-- Endeavour to have each funded project or program align with the PCCF Vision Statement, Mission Statement, and Guiding Principles
+- Endeavour to have each funded project or program align with the PCCF vision, mission and guiding principles

 - Recognize and value diversity within the community